-Low Blood Pressure (Hypotension)
+Low Blood Pressure (Hypotension) Symptoms and Treatments

 Table of Contents

-- Low blood pressure facts
+- Low blood pressure (hypotension) definition and facts

 - What is low blood pressure?
 What do the numbers mean (chart with ranges)?

 - What are low blood pressure symptoms and signs?

-- Causes of low blood pressure: Dehydration, bleeding, and inflammation
+- Causes of Low Blood Pressure - Dehydration, bleeding, and inflammation

-- Causes of low blood pressure: Heart disease
+- Causes of low blood pressure - Heart disease

-- Low blood pressure causes: Medications
+- Causes of low blood pressure - Medications

 - Other caues of low blood pressure